wacko container garden ideas for kids

 Here's how to get your kids started creating their own unique container garden.

-a few good container garden possibilities:
+a few good container garden possibilities include:

 Here are just a few of the things to consider using as wacko containers: